-ENSO QUICK LOOK October 20, 2011 A monthly summary of the status of El Niño, La Niña and the Southern Oscillation, or "ENSO"
+ENSO QUICK LOOK November 17, 2011 A monthly summary of the status of El Niño, La Niña and the Southern Oscillation, or "ENSO"

-The ending of a moderate to strong La Niña episode in early May 2011 was followed by neutral ENSO conditions until early August, when weak La Niña conditions returned and have been gradually strengthening.
-For the October-December season currently in progress, there is an approximately 78% probability for continuing La Niña conditions, a 22% probability for returning to neutral conditions, and virtually no chance for the development of El Niño conditions.
+Weak La Niña conditions re-emerged in August after a brief period of ENSO-neutral conditions following the ending of the significant 2010-11 La Niña.
+The current event has slowly strengthened and is currently of weak to moderate strength.
+For the November-January season currently in progress, there is an approximately 74% probability for continuing La Niña conditions, a 26% probability for returning to neutral conditions, and virtually no chance for the development of El Niño conditions.
 Weak to moderate La Niña conditions are the most likely scenario for the remainder of 2011, into the first couple of months of 2012.